zmike808/rtorrent-ps-ch/README.rst

 *rTorrent-PS-CH*

 This fork is another set of UI patches on top of the original, it also includes a set of fixes and enhancements for ``rtorrent``.
-It's created to use with `rtorrent-ps-ch_setup <https://github.com/chros73/rtorrent-ps-ch_setup/>`_  project.
+It was originally created to use with `rtorrent-ps-ch_setup <https://github.com/chros73/rtorrent-ps-ch_setup/>`_  project but it doesn't depend on it.

 UI changes
 ----------